wp-plugins/facebook-fan-box/readme.txt

 - IFRAME: If you are unable to use JavaScript method for some reason, you can use add a Fan Box using an HTML iframe tag (Default value is 0).

 == Installation ==

 1. Upload the entire facebook-fan-box folder to your wp-content/plugins/ directory.

 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. There is no options screen - configuration is done in your code and, optionally, by modifying the plugin:

-   Visit http://www.facebook.com/pages/create.php to create a new page in Facebook.
+3. Visit http://www.facebook.com/pages/create.php to create a new page in Facebook.
    Then visit http://www.facebook.com/developers/wizard.php to obtain the API_KEY and PROFILE_ID

+4. Use this information to call the function inside your template or activate the widget.

 == Screenshots ==
 1. Facebook Fan Box - Select Page